LAL-project/treebank-parser/README.md

 ### Requirements for running the GUI

-The GUI was built with [PySide2](https://pypi.org/project/PySide2/).
-Anaconda users can install it with the following command ([here](https://anaconda.org/conda-forge/pyside2) are listed alternative ways of installing PySide2 with conda.)
+The GUI was built with [PySide6](https://pypi.org/project/PySide6/).
+Anaconda users can install it with the following command ([here](https://anaconda.org/conda-forge/pyside6) are listed alternative ways of installing PySide6 with conda.)

-	$ conda install -c conda-forge pyside2
+	$ conda install conda-forge::pyside6

-`pip3` users can run the following command in their command line terminal to install PySide2
+`pip3` users can run the following command in their command line terminal to install PySide6

-	$ pip3 install PySide2
+	$ pip3 install PySide6

 ### Running the GUI